fledge-iot/fledge/docs/control.rst

             "speed"  : "$MotorTemperature.temperature$00"
    }

 This works, but is a little primitive and limiting.
 Another option is to add data to the asset that triggers the notification.
 In this case we could add an expression filter to create a new data point with a desired fan speed.
 If we were to add an expression filter and give it the expression *desiredSpeed = temperature > 20 ? temperature * 50 + 1200 : 0* then we would create a new data point in the asset called *desiredSpeed*.
-The value of *disiredSpeed* would be 0 if the temperature was 20 degrees or below, however for temperatures above it would be 1200 plus 50 times the temperature.
+The value of *desiredSpeed* would be 0 if the temperature was 20 degrees or below, however for temperatures above it would be 1200 plus 50 times the temperature.

 This new desired speed can then be used to set the temperature in the *setpoint* notification plugin.